Michigan has a plan to fix auto insurance. Could other states follow?

 For example, a 2007 study from the U.S. Federal Trade Commission found that credit scores correlate to both the number and cost of claims filed by customers, and are therefore “effective predictors of risk under automobile policies.”
 Similar results have surfaced around factors like ZIP code, gender, and marital status.

 However, Michigan Democrats, among others, have pointed to the possible discrimination that can stem from such rating practices.
-Gender is an obvious one; it seems unfair to be rated on a factor that’s totally out of your control, which is why seven states have already banned gender-based insurance pricing, as the Washington Post reported in February.
+Gender is an obvious one; it seems unfair to be rated on a factor that’s totally out of your control, which is why a number of states have banned gender-based insurance pricing, as the Washington Post reported.

 But other pricing considerations are more nuanced.
 Demographic factors like education level, address, and credit score might correlate with driver risk, and thus potential cost to insurers — however, it’s difficult to quantify how much those factors are influenced by outside socioeconomic factors, and whether using them to set rates put an unfair pricing burden on lower-income drivers.

 That’s why Michigan and other states, like Maryland, have vied for ratings systems that depend more heavily on residents’ driving records to set rates, as the Post reported last year.
-How safely a driver operates is one thing that’s fully under their control.
+More recently, Colorado adopted rules requiring testing and governance to prevent unfair discrimination when insurers use external consumer data and algorithms in personal lines (Colorado DOI).

 Auto Insurance Reform In Michigan Could Pave the Way for Others

 Michigan’s auto insurance industry was more broken than most, but it’s not the only state where drivers are looking for new and better options.
-With auto insurance rates and medical costs continually on the rise, and lawmakers questioning insurers’ rating practices, it’s only a matter of time before the insurance industry starts to shift on a wider scale.
+With auto insurance rates elevated nationwide and lawmakers questioning rating practices, Michigan’s post‑2020 outcomes — early premium relief, a later run‑up in overall rates, a decline in uninsured motorists, and ongoing debates about catastrophic care — will likely inform future reforms elsewhere (DIFS; III).

 Of course, change doesn’t always have to happen on an institutional level.
 Some insurance companies have already begun to shake things up by taking business online and harnessing new technology to offer cheaper rates.
-These “digital insurers” tend to set prices based on driving record or mileage — making them more attractive to drivers who have a good record, but might be deemed “higher risk” due to factors like age or ZIP code.
+These “digital insurers” increasingly use telematics/UBI and connected-car data to price more precisely, often rewarding safer or lower-mileage drivers (NAIC).

 But digital insurers are still few and far between.
 And beyond that, insurance as a whole is a heavily regulated industry.
-Things like PIP laws, fee schedules for medical coverage, and rating practices won’t change across the board until lawmakers can agree on the right course of action.
+Things like PIP laws, fee schedules for medical coverage, and rating practices won’t change across the board until lawmakers can agree on the right course of action — and regulators are increasingly setting expectations for fairness and transparency in AI and telematics programs (Colorado DOI).

 If Michigan’s new legislation has a positive and lasting effect on auto insurance prices, it could set an example for other states currently contending with similar PIP and rate-setting issues.